On This Page

 - If your computer screen is set to a lower resolution (say 640 x 480) the graphics displayed will be too large for the screen

-- If you use a color setting of 256 colors or less the graphics will look very grainy and the colors will not be very pure
+- If you use a color setting of 256 colors or less the graphics will look very grainy and the colors will not be very pure.
+WE use a color setting of 16 million colors while developing this website

-- MSIE 8.0 is optimized to work with the Windows XP and Windows 7 Operating systems.
+- MSIE 10.0 is optimized to work with the Windows 7, operating system and works well with the Windows 8 and 10 Operating system.
 As a result, Web pages will load faster.

 - If you do not have one of the above browsers, believe me it is well worth the time needed to download and install one of these programs.
 Your time on the Internet will be much more enjoyable and Web sites will load much faster with a newer browser.